 Do not hesitate to call 911 if there could be a life threatening event or a crime being committed in the library!

 Rely on your intuition: if something 'feels' wrong, it probably is.
-Security or senior personnel will take charge if they are available.
+After you call 911, contact Security, the Manager on Duty or the Person in Charge: